vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

    .. note::

-      Run ``sudo cat /usr/local/sbin/production_vm_recovery`` to view the contents of the failover script.
+      If you'd like to view the contents of the failover script, execute ``sudo cat /usr/local/sbin/production_vm_recovery``.

+#.
+You may now exit the SSH session.

 Creating A Protection Policy
 ++++++++++++++++++++++++++++